microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 ##### Authentication

-The task looks for a `Nuget.config` either in the root of the repo or at the user's provided location, sets appropriate [environment variables](https://github.com/Microsoft/artifacts-credprovider#environment-variables) for each item provided, and ensures the credential provider is installed.
-To help users understand this, we should provide a message in the logs along the lines of "Note: This task sets up authentication via https://github.com/Microsoft/artifacts-credprovider, which requires NuGet x.x.x+, dotnet x.x.x+, or msbuild x+."
+The task sets appropriate [environment variables](https://github.com/Microsoft/artifacts-credprovider#environment-variables) to allow automatic authentication to all Azure Artifacts feeds within the organization and all external feeds for which service connections are provided, and ensures the credential provider is installed.
+To help users understand this, we should provide a message in the logs along the lines of "Note: This task sets up authentication via https://github.com/Microsoft/artifacts-credprovider, which requires NuGet 4.9.0+, dotnet 2.1.500+ or 2.2.100+, or msbuild 15.9.0+."

-If the task discovers or if a user provides an Azure Artifacts feed name, the task will set an environment variable:

-`VSS_NUGET_EXTERNAL_FEED_ENDPOINTS={"endpointCredentials": [{"endpoint":"https://pkgs.dev.azure.com/codesharing-demo/_packaging/codesharing-demo/nuget/v3/index.json", "username":"optional", "password":"accesstoken"}]}`
+`VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` and `VSS_NUGET_URI_PREFIXES` are the environment variables we will set.

 ##### Proxy